 I almost always have a camera on me.
 Some time ago, I started keeping a packed camera bag and a tripod in my car.
 It helped me satisfy my photography urge when inspiration found it’s path to my eyes.
 With the camera always nearby I could pull over, stop, and capture what I saw.
 On my lunch break, I could walk around capturing moments throughout my day.
 The funny thing is, I noticed that I still captured more images with my iPhone than with Nikon.

-It’s true, the best camera is the camera you have with you.
-But what has also become true, at least for me, over the last few years is that the best camera is the one that allows me to process and share my vision in the moment.
+It’s true; the best camera is the camera you have with you.
+But what has also become true, at least for me, over the last few years is that the best camera is the one that allows me to process and share my vision at the moment.
 This article by Daniel Korpai has some great tips that I have incorporated into my instant photography workflow.

-That’s a new tip for me and I have started using it.
-It makes cleaning up the mess in my iOS photo library much easier.
+That’s a new tip for me, and I have started using it.
+It makes cleaning up the mess in my iOS photo library much more manageable.

-iOS 8 added the ability to pass images onto third-party app for editing.
+iOS 8 added the ability to pass images onto a third-party app for editing.
 The images undergo non-destructive edits which means I can always undo.
 I mostly use the Afterlight app.
-It has lots of filters but I almost never use any of them.
-But it has a few editing tools that I absolutely love.
-I have a few other apps but few of them are available as editors from the photos library.
+It has lots of filters, but I rarely use any of them.
+But it has a few editing tools that I love.
+I have a few other apps, but few of them are available as editors from the photos library.